opensyria/OpenSyria/doc/emergency-response.md

 ## Overview

-This document outlines procedures for responding to security incidents, network attacks, and critical software issues affecting the OpenSyria network.
+This document outlines procedures for responding to security incidents, network attacks, and critical software issues affecting the OpenSY network.
 All node operators and core developers should be familiar with these procedures.

 ---